-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.

 V. Reclassification

 For the year ended June 30, 2023, certain classifications may have been changed to improve financial statement presentation.
 For comparative purposes, prior year balances may have been reclassified to conform with the current fiscal year 2023 presentation.